alphagov/paas-cf/README.md

 ### Deploy

-Run the `create-microbosh` pipeline which can be setup by running:
+Run the `create-microbosh` pipeline which can be set up by running:

 ```
 ./concourse/scripts/create-microbosh.sh $DEPLOY_ENV